aral/logux-protocol/spec.md

 * `timeout`: a timeout was reached.
 Errors options will contain timeout duration in milliseconds.
 * `wrong-subprotocol`: client application subprotocol version is not supported by server.
-Error options object will contain `supported` key with array with supported major versions and `used` with used version.
+Error options object will contain `supported` key with requirements and `used` with used version.

 ## `connect`